Dog Breed Guide – Saint Bernards

 Conclusion

-Saint Bernards are loving, easy going and calm dogs that make excellent family dogs.
+Saint Bernards are loving, easygoing, and calm dogs, making them excellent family companions.
 They get along well with children of all ages and other animals.